fionastasi/Flying-with-Python/README.md

 # Drone Control Projects with DJI Tello

 This repository contains two hands-on projects developed with the DJI Tello drone, showcasing real-time control through computer vision and human interaction interfaces.
-Each system was built using Python, OpenCV, and additional libraries like MediaPipe and djitellopy to explore cyber-physical systems in practice.
+Each system was built using Python, OpenCV, and additional libraries like MediaPipe and djitellopy to explore cyber-physical systems in practice..

 ## Projects